eganba23/Portfolio_11/lab-12.md

 Based on this graph, it looks like the two distributions heavily overlap, and there appears to be some basic overlap for the CIs.

-#### Run the appropriate hypothesis test, calculate the p-value, and interpret the results in context of the data and the hypothesis test.

 ##### Commentary

 I will admit that I was completely lost on how to get the p value.
 I